ericflo/django-pagination/doc/usage.rst

 ``linaro-django-pagination`` allows for easy Digg-style pagination without modifying your views.

-There are really 5 steps to setting it up with your projects (not including installation, which is covered in INSTALL.txt in this same directory.)
+There are really 5 steps to setting it up with your projects (not including installation, which is covered in :ref:`installation`.)

 1. List this application in the ``INSTALLED_APPS`` portion of your settings file.
 Your settings file might look something like::